sagemathinc/cowasm/packages/posix-zig/README.md

 See [src/index.ts](src/index.ts) for what is available and what the Typescript types are.

 ## Why?

-There is an [npm module called posix](https://www.npmjs.com/package/posix), which claims to provide "The missing POSIX system calls for Node.", but there are some calls that I want that are missing, at least for for [python-wasm](https://python-wasm.cocalc.com/).
-Also, this Zig code is likely to be easier to maintain and extend.
-Also, [posix](https://www.npmjs.com/package/posix) has a [high severity vulnerability](https://github.com/ohmu/node-posix/issues/66), but hasn't been updated in 3 years.
-See note at the bottom.
+There is an [npm module called posix](https://www.npmjs.com/package/posix), which claims to provide _"The missing POSIX system calls for Node."_, but there are many calls that I want that are missing, at least for my application to [python\-wasm](https://python-wasm.cocalc.com/), since CPython exposes _**all**_ of Posix.
+Also, the Zig code here is hopefully likely to be easier to maintain and extend.
+The [posix npm module](https://www.npmjs.com/package/posix) also has a [high severity vulnerability](https://github.com/ohmu/node-posix/issues/66), but hasn't been updated in a while \(see note below\).

 ## Why Zig?

-[Zig](https://ziglang.org/) is very easy to install, makes it simple to cross compile for many architectures, and provides better compile time sanity checks than C.
+[Zig](https://ziglang.org/) is very easy to install, and makes it simple to cross compile for many architectures, and provides much better compile time sanity checks than C.

-I'm not using [node-gyp](https://github.com/nodejs/node-gyp) since I have a specific target list of platforms where I need this module to work, and using Zig I can easily build binaries for all of them.
+I'm not using [node\-gyp](https://github.com/nodejs/node-gyp) since I have a specific target list of platforms where I need this module to work, and using Zig I can easily build binaries for all of them.
 The binaries will also be tiny, since they are just lightweight wrappers around calls to libc, which is dynamically linked by the operating system.
-I can thus include all target binaries with the npm package.
+I can thus include all target binaries with the npm package, and it is still only 1.2MB.

 ## License and acknowledgements